Post No.: 0100

 So I slipped into another episode of depression.
-Now I didn’t properly learn about depression until only the last few years so I didn’t identify that period as an episode of depression, nor that period after my father died, nor those periods when I was just a young child – so it’s only with the benefit of hindsight right now, after far more education regarding mental health, can I absolutely recognise and identify these periods as episodes of depression.
+Now I didn’t really properly learn about depression until only the last few years so I didn’t identify that period as an episode of depression, nor that period after my father died, nor those periods when I was just a young child – so it’s only with the benefit of hindsight right now, after far more education regarding mental health, can I absolutely recognise and identify these periods as episodes of depression.
 We can assume that everyone else feels or has felt the same way as we do or did – until we explicitly learn that they don’t and didn’t.
-And this is why it’s vital for everyone to learn about mental health issues now because we won’t seek help unless we think there’s a diagnosable problem (as I didn’t), or we might not help somebody unless we think they have a diagnosable problem.
+And this is why it’s vital for everyone to learn about mental health issues now because we won’t seek help unless we think there’s a diagnosable problem (as I didn’t), or we might not help somebody else unless we think they have a diagnosable problem.

 This episode was actually the worst for me overall.
-I did contemplate suicide many times during this episode and drafted a few suicide notes.
+I did contemplate suicide many times during this episode and drafted suicide notes.
 I’ll spare the details, but I gradually and purposely lost contact with many friends as I made preparations to leave this world with as few people noticing as possible – to hurt as few people as possible.
 And I deleted, as best as I could, any remnant of any existence of my life online and offline, ready to exit this life without a trace.

-I think it was important for my mental health to study and learn more about this world, this universe, about humans, and indirectly about myself – to explore and look outwards rather than look inwards.
-Whether it was just the passage of time that heals or this quest for knowledge, or both, I did start to feel better – good enough to consider a real future for myself again and ultimately start this blog.
+I think it was important for my mental health to study and learn more about this world, this universe, about humans, and indirectly about myself – to explore and look outwards rather than inwards.
+Whether it was the passage of time that heals or this quest for knowledge, or something else, I did start to feel better – good enough to consider a real future for myself again and ultimately start this blog.
 So, although it’ll be impractical to thank everyone personally – I thank all my teachers, teaching assistants, fellow students, the institutions, the course platforms (Coursera, edX, Udacity, FutureLearn, Novoed and Skillshare, who aren’t paying me to mention them, and don’t even know about this blog as of writing this post at least) and everyone else involved in enlightening and teaching me; and I suppose not just through these courses but throughout my life from any source.
 I’m not the smart one – I’m merely the one who stands on the shoulders of giants.

 I’m also glad that I like to exercise whenever I can.
-I’m also glad I’ve never been a big drinker of alcohol and have never taken recreational drugs.
-Whether all that’s down to having a strong willpower and self-discipline (i.e. having a mental health problem doesn’t mean being mentally weak) and/or being raised well regarding these things and not being immediately surrounded by an environment of drugs – I don’t know, but I’m glad I’ve never tried to self-medicate my problems away.
+I’m also glad I’ve never been a big drinker of alcohol and have never taken hard recreational drugs.
+Whether all that’s down to having a strong willpower and self-discipline (i.e. having a mental health problem doesn’t mean being mentally weak) and/or being raised well regarding these things plus not being immediately surrounded by an environment of drugs – I don’t know, but I’m glad I’ve never tried to self-medicate my problems away.
 I’ve encountered many stories of others where such strategies haven’t ended up well.

-As of posting, this blog is only half a year old and I don’t expect many readers, or possibly any because I haven’t outwardly gone and told anyone about it yet; not even my family.
+As of posting, this blog is only half a year old and I don’t expect many readers, or possibly any because I haven’t actually gone and told anyone about it yet; not even my family.
 I haven’t been doing the things I’m supposed to do to promote this blog yet.
 I’m just getting my story out into the public domain and taking it one step at a time.
 I’ve written the posts in a way that I hope this blog might one day catch on though.
 I most probably just need help because the workload is already quite high for one person alone.
-But I’ve only a tiny budget, and it’s also difficult to optimise this blog to be found organically via search because there isn’t only one focused topic.
+But I’ve only a limited budget, and it’s also difficult to optimise this blog to be found organically via search because there isn’t only one focused topic.
 And it’s not really about the furry, fluffy and fuzzy creatures… or is it?!

-I was lucky because I learnt about depression via another route and eventually found a way to get out of my own deepest mires, but please learn from my mistakes and go see a doctor if you’re not quite feeling right.
-I likely would’ve started recovering far sooner if I was braver sooner and talked to someone about my hidden problems sooner.
+I was lucky because I learned about depression via another route and eventually found a way to escape my own deepest mires, but please learn from my mistakes and go see a doctor if you’re not quite feeling right.
+I likely would’ve started recovering far sooner if I was braver sooner and had talked to someone about my hidden problems sooner.
 Since opening up to one or two people, and now, after starting this blog and (tentatively) opening up to the world, I’ve been feeling much more positive because I do see a bright future and a renewed purpose to my life – a life and future I now know is worth living for.
 This blog is still young, and in many respects I still feel young too!